WWE Hall of Fame (2005)

 WWE Hall of Fame (2005) was the event which featured introduction of the 6th class to the WWE Hall of Fame.
 The event was produced by World Wrestling Entertainment (WWE) on April 2, 2005, from the Universal Amphitheatre in Los Angeles, California.
 The event took place the same weekend as WrestleMania 21.
 The event was hosted by Gene Okerlund.
-A condensed version of the ceremony aired that evening on Spike TV.
+A condensed version of the ceremony aired that evening on Spike TV, making this ceremony the first to be broadcast on television.
 In March 2015 the ceremony was added to the WWE Network.